Neksha/RblxWild-Bloxflip-Predictor/README.md

-# RblxWild-Bloxflip-Predictor Open Source check code if you want :D NOT A VIRUS 🦠 Windows will block it becuase it is an unkown application
+# RblxWild-Bloxflip-Predictor Open Source check code if you want :D NOT A VIRUS 🦠 Windows will block it becuase it is an unkown 2 MINES ONLY 4 clicks
-it will not ssay threats detected just unkown meaning they dont reognize it